Friends General Conference: Structure and governance

 Executive Committee can make any decisions other than these to keep the organization functioning throughout the year.

 The work of FGC is carried out by staff and several hundred volunteers.
 It is managed by a General Secretary (similar to an Executive Director) who provides spiritually grounded leadership, adhering to the vision statement, minute of purpose, and objectives determined by Central Committee.

 In 2021, FGC had a budget of US$1.6 million and assets of US $6,241,856.

 The Gathering

 A key program of FGC is the annual Gathering for all ages, traditionally held at a different college every July.
 Before the COVID-19 pandemic, the event attracted between 800 and 1,500 attenders from around the world, with most participants coming from the United States and Canada.
 During the height of the pandemic, 2020 through 2022, it was held virtually.
 Starting in 2023 a hybrid Gathering was implemented.
 The event features 40–60 mostly week-long workshops and a slate of both Quaker and non-Quaker plenary speakers.
 Dr. Martin Luther King Jr. offered a plenary presentation in 1958.
 In addition to workshops and plenary sessions, the Gathering features concerts for all ages.
 Renowned folk singer Pete Seeger performed in 1997.
 There are programs for children, youth, and young adults.

-Since the 1990s the Friends General Conference annual gathering has implemented a unique golf cart transit system on campus.
-Volunteer cart drivers will drive anyone with mobility impairment anywhere on campus between 7:00 a.m. and 10:00 p.m. each day of the conference, plus limited after-hours midnight movie runs and 6:00 a.m. shuttle connection runs as needed.
-Staffers are to answer the dedicated Golf Cart Central cell phone and then dispatch volunteer drivers at all hours between 7:00 and 10:00.
-All priority riders take a card with the Central phone number, so that if they ever try to walk 1/2 mile but it turns out that they only can walk 1/4 mile that day, they can call for a ride.
-Cart drivers may also move parents dropping off their children at children's programs, travelers moving their luggage to or from shuttle buses and then they can move anybody else, because certain people's mobility can change on an excessively hot and humid afternoon.
-Drivers are trained to never judge whether someone is able-bodied just because they are not visibly disabled.
-Volunteer golf cart driver training takes about one hour.
-Safety and diplomacy are emphasized.
-Typically 30 volunteer drivers, six dispatcher shifts per day and six to eight golf carts combine to move up to 100 priority riders around campus.